PhD Studentships - Coming end of October 2016 for Autumn 2017 intake

 If students have their own funding (stipend, tuition, bench & living fees) for the duration of their studies, then we welcome applications made via the University of Manchester website at http://www.manchester.ac.uk/study/postgraduate-research/admissions/how-to-apply/ for consideration.
 The academic admission criteria remains as above [obtained a first or upper second class honours degree or equivalent from any recognised University] as excellence is our main objective.

 We are committed to training the next generation of cancer research scientists, helping launch careers in basic, translational and clinical cancer research.
 Postgraduate students enjoy a supportive environment, a challenging project and, together with tailored training in transferable and generic skills, development as independent scientists with excellent career prospects will ensue.

 - Access to world-class facilities, including deep sequencing, microarrays, mass-spectrometry, advanced imaging, histology, GCLP labs and flow cytometry.

 - Core funding by Cancer Research UK, the largest independent cancer research charity in the world.

 - A generous stipend of £19,000 per year (tax & NI free).

 - Group leaders focused only on research and postgraduate training.

 - Working alongside over 300 postdoctoral scientists, clinical fellows, scientific officers, administrative and technical staff, postgraduate research students and visiting fellows.

-- Being at the heart of the Manchester Cancer Research Centre, a partnership that brings together the expertise, vision and resources of its founding partners: The University of Manchester, The Christie NHS Foundation and Cancer Research UK – all of which have formidable individual reputations in the fields of cancer treatment and basic and clinical research.
+- Being at the heart of the Manchester Cancer Research Centre, a partnership that brings together the expertise, vision and resources of its founding partners: The University of Manchester, The Christie NHS Foundation Trust and Cancer Research UK – all of which have formidable individual reputations in the fields of cancer treatment and basic and clinical research.

 Informal enquiries should be addressed to the Postgraduate Tutor at: email@example.com.